 The Essential Garden

-Welcome to The Essential Garden.
+Welcome to The Essential Garden

 The coronavirus pandemic has left millions of families without stable employment.
 According to Feeding America, more than 50 million people, including 17 million children, may experience food insecurity.

-What is a giving garden?
 Beyond its physical definition, a giving garden is a way to get your hands dirty while volunteering your time close to home.
 If you’re already a gardener, this volunteer opportunity is ideal.
-With the giving garden you could contribute without necessarily impacting your schedule.
+With the giving garden, you could contribute without necessarily impacting your schedule.
 Raising vegetables is rewarding for everyone involved.
 Kids feel empowered when they are given the opportunity to help others.
 And, giving gardens teach a valuable life skill: how to grow valuable, life-sustaining food.

-How can I get involved?
-Getting involved is easy.
-Individuals, groups or organizations interested in garden work can email our Outreach and Program Coordinator, Becky Dunnigan, by clicking here.
-She is also available by phone at (630) 692-3061.
+Getting involved is easy!
+Individuals, groups or organizations interested in garden work can email Marcy Robles, Volunteer Coordinator, or call (630) 692-3056.